 Fully automated trading

-Betfair had a number of restrictions in place due to limitations with their API and available resource on the exchange.
-Despite this various levels of automation were available in Bet Angel as we were able to work around these issues.
+Betfair had several restrictions in place due to limitations with their API and available resource on the exchange.
+Despite this, various levels of automation were available in Bet Angel as we could work around these issues.

-When automating you can start with a simple strategy or by replicating a manual trading strategy.
-From there you can build additional layers and complexity to create some great pieces of automation.
+When automating, you can start with a simple strategy or replicate a manual trading strategy.
+From there, you can build additional layers and complexity to create some great pieces of automation.
 We have designed it to be simple to use, via drop-down menus, while still containing features that are familiar to traditional coders.

 But automation can do a lot more besides.
-It can gather data on your trading for analysis and improvement and also hunt alert you to opportunities that you would miss if you acted purely manually.
+It can gather data on your trading for analysis and improvement and alert you to opportunities you would miss if you acted purely manually.

 It’s a whole new world to explore.